 5. Grand Paws Senior Sanctuary

 What other senior dog sanctuaries do you love?
+Which ones deserve a shoutout during Adopt A Senior Pet Month?
 Let us know in the comments below!